 Today’s physical distancing measures make it all the more important for grocery stores and drugstore chains to offer a customer-friendly digital shopping experience.
 The goal?
 Ensure these stores — not ordering and delivery services like Instacart, Amazon Fresh, or Google Express — own the end-to-end customer experience, remain top-of-mind for consumers, and retain valuable revenue streams.

-Evolv helps clients achieve significant revenue growth and optimize toward their most important key performance indicators (KPIs), such as online conversions, by finding the best customer journey and serving up progressively better customer experiences.
+Evolv AI helps clients achieve significant revenue growth and optimize toward their most important key performance indicators (KPIs), such as online conversions, by finding the best customer journey and serving up progressively better customer experiences.

-Evolv’s AI-driven solution for Digital Growth Optimization can optimize online and mobile shopping experiences and much more.
+Evolv AI’s machine learning-driven solution for Digital Growth Optimization can optimize online and mobile shopping experiences and much more.

 Creating an enjoyable digital shopping experience can help attract and retain customers for the long term in a fiercely competitive industry.